Last Updated: 6 months ago

 Walkie-Talkies

 Suppose the earpiece of your employer’s walkie-talkies is throwing you off.
 You can request your employers to accommodate you with walkie-talkies to connect to your hearing aids or cochlear implants.
-Some walkie-talkies can insert a Bluetooth adapter or loop or a telecoil loop.
+Some hearing aid walkie talkie can insert a Bluetooth adapter or loop or a telecoil loop.
 In addition, some walkie-talkies have texting features found in brands like Motorola.

 Stethoscope